mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:01:38 that automatically transcribe and understand audio data at a large scale.

-00:01:43 To learn more, visit talkpython.fm/Assembly AI.
+00:01:43 To learn more, visit talkpython.fm/assemblyai.

 00:01:47 Ned, welcome back to Talk Python to me.